 Today, social media, including live blogging from the Convention floors by bloggers and mainstream media of all persuasions, is the norm.
 In 2016, the election is unthinkable without running commentary on Twitter, LinkedIn, YouTube, Instagram et al.

 Businesses Have Much to Learn From Political Social Media Use

-Businesses can learn a lot from the way political candidates use social media tools and tactics.
+Businesses can learn a lot from the way political candidates use social media tools, strategic planning techniques and tactics.
 Companies also should note that the campaigns are willing to spend lavishly to create impact.

 As Social Times has noted, “If we are to believe the figures estimated by Borrell Associates, politicians will be allocating over 9 percent of media budget towards digital and social media — this comes to an estimated $1 billion.”
 And I think that estimate is very low.

 - Don’t avoid controversy.
 It won’t go away if you ignore it.
 The Presidential candidates know controversy can sell ideas as well as products.
 Left alone, controversy can escalate.
 Best to acknowledge it, and move forward.

 - Monitor social media religiously Hillary and Trump can’t afford to miss a mention, a joke, a controversy, a challenge, a meme, or a compliment that appears about them in social media whether it’s in the middle of the night, or on a weekend.
 Neither can your businesses.
 Because online, 15 minutes can be like a dog year.
 Social media is really important in these days, Social connection instagram Melbourne can help your business grow on social marketing and customers.

 - Don’t just tell people what you want them to hear.
 You’ve got to tell people what they want to know.
 Donald Trump is obnoxious and patently offensive as well as totally bananas, but he’s telling his fans what they want to know.